cora-doregan/frontend-test/README.md

 * A button to retrieve the entered users data
 * A pie chart to display the users repositories by language
 * A table to display the users repositories with the below columns Repo name, Language, Date created, Date updated

+## Additional functionality

+* Add a different chart type that displays some other data by modifying the getUserData api call
+* Add an indicator when data is loading
+* Add sorting functionality to the repositories table
+* Deal with errors coming from Github

 ## Retrieving data